johnbellone/veewee-vagrant-chef/README.md

         $ vagrant up

 Congratulations!
-You have a running virtual machine.
+You have a running guest virtual machine with Ubuntu Linux!

 ## Deploying the application